mauriciopoppe/dotfiles/README.md

 ## Credits

-Big parts of my dotfiles were inspired (in most cases copied :P) from other dotfiles, all the credit belongs to them
+Big parts of my dotfiles were inspired (in most cases copied :P) from other dotfiles

 In particular I was inspired by the following dotfiles